 I do not officially provide help.
 But...
 I do want this program to work for you.
 I have been told the program is "quirky" and takes some getting used to.
 Do not assume it works by clicking any oder of buttons and features, as I have not made the code idiot proof.
 Follow each menu and sequence, most information is only "captured" when the "execute" button is clicked.
 It was written when Matlab first released a GUI interface feature (1997), so this represents both Mathworks and my first attempt at a GUI program.
 Most of the time I get people contacting me with errors and moorings that don't work, there is a simple explanation.
-My program assumes the mooring you have "built" through the MD&D menu interface is EXACTLY like the real mooring in the water.
+MD&D assumes the mooring you have "built" through the menu interface is EXACTLY like the real mooring in the water.
 In particular, it MUST have connectors joining the different components.
-Therefore both your real-word mooring and the MD&D mooring MUST have shackles to connect the mooring elements.
+Therefore both your real-world mooring and the MD&D mooring MUST have shackles to connect the mooring elements.
 MD&D (the code) uses those shackles to know where to break the mathematical solution into segments.
 Shackles are wonderful things and it is difficult to use too many.
 Or at least it is in my code.
-So, please, make sure you insert a shackle inbetween every different mooring component.
+So, please, make sure you insert a shackle in between every different mooring component.
 (In fact you can not have too many shackles.)
 Then see if you still get errors.
 If you do, save the mooring to a MAT file and send it to me.
 If I have time, I will try to reproduce the error and see if I can help you fix the problem.
 If I cannot, oh well, at least you didn't have to buy MD&D. :)